 How Do I Prepare for Laser Hair Removal?

-Laser hair removal is the process in which people destroy their hair follicles by means of continuous pulses of concentrated light.
-Once the hair follicle has been disabled and has reverted into a resting phase, it may never produce hair again, but it takes a few treatments to get to this desired outcome.
+Laser hair removal is when the "user" destroys or damages their hair follicles through continuous pulses of concentrated light.
+Once the hair follicle has been disabled and has reverted into a resting phase, it may never produce hair again.
+Please note that it takes a few treatments to get to this desired outcome.

-The first stages of laser hair removal will gradually damage the follicle in which the treated hair will typically grow back much thinner and sparser.
-After which the treatments will continue for a few months until it's been disabled.
+The first stages of IPL laser hair removal will gradually damage the follicle in which the treated hair will typically grow back much thinner and sparser.
+After which, the treatments will continue for a few months until it's been disabled.
 After that, we advise users to keep using the device once a month to remind the hair to stay in the resting phase.

-There are two ways people can get this special hair removal treatment, either by going to a specialized facility that offers this service, or simply purchasing a laser hair device at-home device that allows a user to do it themselves.
-In both cases, it is important to know the right ways to prepare.
-Though it is certainly possible to go into a treatment with no prior planning, for the most optimal results it is highly recommended.
+There are two ways people get laser hair removal treatment, either by going to a specialised facility that offers this service or simply purchasing a laser hair device at-home machine that allows a user to do it themselves.
+Knowing the correct way to prepare for laser hair removal is essential.
+We advise planning the laser hair removal procedure before you undergo the process.
+Please see the tips below:

-Take a Shower Before you make use of the deviceWhile this might seem like a given to most people, be sure to take a shower on the day of your treatment beforehand.
+Taking a shower is vital before laser hair removal treatment.
 Not only is this simple hygiene, but it removes any lingering cosmetics that might still be resting on the skin.
-These products can interfere with the laser, acting as a shield of sorts for the hair follicles.
+These products can interfere with the laser, acting as a shield for the hair follicles.

-This can result in a patchy job as well as irritated skin with certain ingredients found in creams and lotions.
-It is equally important to keep deodorant and related products off the area that is to be treated as they too can cause similar drawbacks.
+Cosmetics on the skin can result in a patchy job and irritate the skin with certain ingredients found in creams and lotions.
+It is equally essential to keep deodorant and related products off the area you would like to target.

 Let Your Hair Grow a Bit

-Though it might seem unconventional, it will be a much easier process for you if the area you are looking to have treated is grown out a little.
-This is especially true if it is your first ever session.
-Do not let it grow too long as this could cause a higher chance of burns; let it grow to where it is just visible.
+Though it might seem unconventional, it will be a much easier process for you if the area you want to have treated grows out a little.
+Especially true if it is your first ever session.
+However, do not let it grow too long; let it grow to where it is just visible.

-Not only does this help familiarize whoever is utilizing the laser to where the problem hair is precisely located, but it also stops any issues that might have occurred otherwise.
-Means of removing hair like plucking, waxing, or the electrolysis method can disturb the follicle and thus cause major interference for the laser.
-After your first treatment, however, you should shave prior to all the following sessions.
+Means of removing hair like plucking, waxing, or the electrolysis method can disturb the follicle and thus cause significant interference for the laser.
+Therefore, you should shave before all your IPL laser sessions.
 In this case, it is best to use a sharp, clean razor.

-This is why it is important to keep away from UV rays and other means of tanning.
-If you do have to spend some time outside, be sure to pack sunscreen with at least 30 SPF and apply it as often as directed.
+It is vital to keep away from UV rays and other means of tanning.
+However, if you do have to spend some time outside, pack sunscreen with at least 30 SPF and apply it as often as directed.

-As such, it is important that you do not bleach any of the hair you plan on getting treated before going to a session.
-If you already have bleached hair and you wish to use a laser hair removal service, wait until the darker, more natural color has grown back in.
-This may take a few cycles of shaving and growing, but it is priceless when compared to the aggravation the laser treatment would cause you otherwise.
+If you already have bleached hair and wish to use a laser hair removal service, wait until the darker, more natural colour grows out.
+It may take a few cycles of shaving and growing, but it is better when compared to the aggravation the laser treatment would cause you otherwise.

 Check Your Medications

-While a majority of prescribed drugs do not fall under this list, it is a good idea to check and make sure any medication you take on a regular basis or that is taken prior to a session is cleared.
-If you are not sure whether a certain medicine falls into this category or not, ask your doctor or check a list of dependable sources online.
-It is always better to be safe than have to face the consequences of potential side effects.
+While most prescribed drugs do not fall under this list, it is good to check and make sure any medication you take regularly or take before a session does not interfere.
+If you are not sure whether a particular medicine falls into this category, ask your doctor or check a list of dependable sources online.
+It is always better to be safe than face the consequences of potential side effects.